Tyrowo/tyro_work/README.md

 write a plain html page for the tEDH rules to link publicly on reddit and stuff

-nah - need to make a third banner size for projects on mobile not sure - image sizes are breaking on mobile
+nah - need to make a third banner size for projects on mobile

-elevated buttons on app bar need to be reduced on mobile make profile picture resizeable image (darlin was tapping on it) make light/dark pallets stack (in column, no wrap) instead of go wide
+make profile picture resizeable image (darlin was tapping on it) make light/dark pallets stack (in column, no wrap) instead of go wide

-replace the list of background images with one small precached image to go underneath the randomized one that lazy loads in later. need to create a low res version of one of the patterns

-add drop shadow to the resizeable image class so they don't look so plain by themselves

 add shadow around profile pic and headline?